irohitraj/Computer-Vision/Pytorch/README.md

 # Intro to PyTorch
-1.Pytorch Basics Notebook:
+- Pytorch Basics Notebook: [here](https://github.com/irohitraj/Computer-Vision/blob/main/Pytorch/CNN_pytorch_basics.ipynb).
+It contains
-2. Learning how to make simple Convolution networks
+  - Learning how to make simple Convolution network and multi Layer CNN
-3. Using LeNet to train a model on CIFAR dataset
+  - Using LeNet to train a model on the CIFAR dataset

-- Item 1
-- Item 2
-- Item 3
-  - Sub Item 1
-  - Sub Item 2